 What Is KYC Verification?

-KYC stands for Know Your Customer (or Know Your Client), and it’s part of a larger category of legal obligations and recommended practices called Customer Due Diligence (CDD).
-This informs verification checks conducted on individual customers at onboarding, called KYC checks.
+KYC is an important part of a larger category of legal obligations and recommended practices called Customer Due Diligence (CDD), which informs verification checks conducted on individual customers both during and after the onboarding process – called KYC checks.

 The legally required version of a KYC check, where applicable, consists of: